cloud-guru-labs/my-portfolio/README.md

-# my-portfolio
+# Joe Hebl's portfolio

-This is a professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.